OpenLineage

 ### Step 4: Save Configuration

-Click the **Save** button, and Euno will generate an integration key. **Copy and save this key securely** as it will not be displayed again.
+Click the **Save** button, and Euno will generate a trigger secret. **Copy and save this secret securely** as it will not be displayed again.

 ### Step 5: Get the Upload Endpoint